Purchase Order Financing: What Exactly Is It?

 Who Uses Purchase Order Financing?

-You might consider PO financing if your business needs to purchase goods or supplies from a third party in order to fill customer orders but doesn’t always have enough cash reserves to make those purchases.
+You might consider PO financing if your business needs to purchase goods or supplies from a third party, but you don’t have enough cash reserves to make those purchases.

 Types of companies that may use PO financing include: